openzipkin/zipkin/zipkin-server/README.md

     * `ES_PIPELINE`: Indicates the ingest pipeline used before spans are indexed.
 No default.
     * `ES_TIMEOUT`: Controls the connect, read and write socket timeouts (in milliseconds) for Elasticsearch Api.
 Defaults to 10000 (10 seconds)
-    * `ES_MAX_REQUESTS`: Only valid when the transport is http.
-Sets maximum in-flight requests from this process to any Elasticsearch host.
-Defaults to 64.
     * `ES_INDEX`: The index prefix to use when generating daily index names.
 Defaults to zipkin.
     * `ES_DATE_SEPARATOR`: The date separator to use when generating daily index names.
 Defaults to '-'.
     * `ES_INDEX_SHARDS`: The number of shards to split the index into.
 Each shard and its replicas